sertansenturk/git_demo/README.md

 # git_demo
-Demo to show capabilities of git and (a bit) Github
+Demo to show capabilities of git and (a bit) Github.